rxchell/notes/django/django REST framework.md

-COMBINE THE DATA FROM THE LAST 30 MINUTES(fetchPredictedPondData AND THE REALTIME (WEBSOCKET) into the same line
+COMBINE THE DATA FROM THE LAST 30 MINUTES(fetchHistoricalPredictedPondData is 30 minutes before real time) AND THE REALTIME (WEBSOCKET) into the same line
 ```